MaheshYadavU/Projects/README.md

 Deployment on AWS EC2
 -
-- Created an instance, generate PEM file.
+- Created an instance, then generated PEM file.
-- Push code to AWS server using Ubuntu.
+- Pushed code to AWS server using Ubuntu.
-- Add source 0.0.0.0/0 with port 5000 in EC2.
+- Added source 0.0.0.0/0 with port 5000 in EC2.
-- Connect to server and run python file.
+- Connected to server and run python file.
-- Run the link on browser (http://ec2-3-142-219-86.us-east-2.compute.amazonaws.com:5000/) to work on the model.
+- Ran the link on browser (http://ec2-3-142-219-86.us-east-2.compute.amazonaws.com:5000/) to work on the model.

 Steps Involved :
 - Understanding Data